sydhoch/Brick_Breaker/README.md

 This project implements the game of Breakout.

-Name: Leah Schwartz and Sydney Hochburg
+Name: Leah Schwartz and Sydney Hochberg

 ### Timeline